Form Configuration

 });

-The declaration into the model and association into the constants are already set when using CRUD generation from BIAToolkit.
+The declaration in the model and association in the constants are already set when using CRUD generation from BIAToolkit.

 Configuration

-You must add all your fields to display into the columns property of the BiaFieldsConfig<TDto>.
+You must add all your fields to display in the columns property of the BiaFieldsConfig<TDto>.

 Each column item must be a BiaFieldConfig<TDto>, where you will configure for each field :